Asbestosis

 Notable risk factors for asbestosis include:

 • Secondhand exposure: Those who lived with someone who worked around asbestos also had a high risk of exposure.
-Workers could bring home asbestos fibers on their clothes, and their family could inhale them without notice.
+Workers could bring home asbestos fibers on their clothes, and their families could inhale them without notice.

 • Smoking: According to the American Lung Association (ALA), those who smoke have a higher risk of developing asbestosis.
 Smoking weakens the lungs and makes it easier for asbestos fibers to cause irritation.